puppetlabs/puppet-specifications/tasks/README.md

 ### Task name and filename

+A task consists of an optional metadata file and one or more implementation files.
+Files with the `.json` extensions are metadata files, and any other file extension (including files with no extension) is an implementation file.
+Implementation files do not need the executable bit set.

+An implementation file `<task>.<ext>` without a corresponding metadata file `<task>.json` is a task.

+A metadata file `<task>.json` also identifies a task.
+If the metadata specifies an `implementations` array, then the files listed in that array are the implementations for the task.
+Otherwise, there must be one corresponding implementation file `<task>.<ext>`.

-- Task names have the same restriction as puppet type names and must match the regular expression `\A[a-z][a-z0-9\_]*\z`.
-- Filenames not matching the task name regular expression will be ignored.
+Task names have the same restriction as puppet type names and must match the regular expression `\A[a-z][a-z0-9\_]*\z`.
+The extensions `.md` and `.conf` are forbidden.
+Only files at the top level of the `tasks` directory matching the task name regular expression are used; all other files are ignored.

-- Tasks are referred to as `module_name::task_name`.
-- Tasks must exist at the top level of the tasks directory to be found.
-- Task metadata is stored in `task_name.json`.
-- By default, the task executable must be named according to the task (`task_name` or `task_name.<extension>`).
-Task metadata may specify different executables.
-- The `json`, `md`, and `conf` extensions are forbidden for task executables.
-- The presence or absence of an execute bit should be ignored by the task runner when finding task files and metadata.
-- The filenames `init` and `init.<extension>` are treated specially and the init task may be referred to by the shorthand `module_name`.
+The canonical name of a task is `<module_name>::<task>`.
+The `init` task is treated specially, and may be referred to by the shorthand `<module_name>`.

-Tools for validating this metadata and making local task execution easier when testing will eventually be added to the PDK.

 ### Task metadata

-Task metadata is stored in `/tasks` dir in the module in `task_name.json` with `UTF-8` encoding.
+Task metadata is stored in `/tasks` dir in the module in `<task>.json` with `UTF-8` encoding.

 All fields should have reasonable defaults so that writing metadata is optional.
 Metadata defaults should err towards security.